I. The Trap of “Simple Faith”

 Indeed, many beloved saints throughout history have lived and died with relatively simple theological understanding.
 Surely, God has saved and used countless believers who could not articulate the hypostatic union or the distinction between justification and sanctification, yet who loved Christ sincerely and tried to walk faithfully with him.
 However, a spiritual trap often grows out of this comforting truth.
 The mistake is simply this: If I can be saved without knowing a specific doctrine, then that doctrine isn’t necessary or valuable for my Christian life.

-Although believers do not need to master complex theological concepts like the “hypostatic union” to be saved, the objective truth of orthodox Christology is what gives the cross its saving power (1 Timothy 3:16).
-As believers internalize these profound truths regarding the wisdom of God in Christ, they grow in spiritual maturity, transitioning from simple faith to deep doctrinal stability (Ephesians 4:13-14).
-A consistent, coherent theology builds an unshakeable assurance of salvation.
-In the end, a well-grounded and theologically informed faith leads to a more abundant Christian life, one that more fully glorifies and enjoys God (WSC Q&A 1) than it otherwise would.
+Although believers do not need to master complex theological concepts like the “hypostatic union” to be saved, this objective truth of orthodox Christology is what gives the cross its saving power (1 Timothy 3:16).
+As believers internalize profound truths regarding the wisdom of God in Christ, they grow in spiritual maturity, transitioning from simple faith to deep doctrinal stability (Ephesians 4:13-14).
+A consistent, coherent theology that answers difficult questions builds an unshakeable assurance of salvation.
+In the end, a well-grounded and theologically informed faith leads to a more abundant Christian life, one that can more fully glorify and enjoy God (WSC Q&A 1) than it otherwise would.

 II.
 Building the Foundation: How Our Beliefs Hold Together